 Because while some disciplines are specialists in helping you lose weight, others can make you look sexy and athletic.

-Here I am going to show you.
+Here I'm going to show it to you.

 Another recent study found these findings: